Professor in the Computer Science department at École Polytechnique - Paris, France

 “Getting a good degree is fundamental, but the so-called ‘soft-skills’ become increasingly important beyond that.
 Following on to a PhD or other advanced studies, self-motivation and time management are just as key as the core subject matter learned in undergraduate studies.”

-He also encouraged other students to learn to write well in natural language (English), saying it’s just as important as writing good computer code when it comes to publishing research.
+He also encourages other students to learn to write well in natural language (English), saying it’s just as important as writing good computer code when it comes to publishing research.

 “If anything, mathematics is a great abstraction that allows you to communicate technical ideas with people from other fields, like statistics and engineering, that are not necessarily great at computer programming.”